maruos/maruos/docs/faq/README.md

 ### How do I prevent my HDMI display from blanking every time my device sleeps?

-Make sure that your device is connected to power so that it enters Daydream mode when your screen times out--this will keep your HDMI display powered on while the device displays a clock screensaver.
+Make sure that your device is connected to power so that it enters Daydream mode when your screen times out—this will keep your HDMI display powered on while the device displays a clock screensaver.
 See [above](#can-i-charge-my-device-while-plugged-in-to-a-monitor).

 ### Which bluetooth keyboard and mouse should I use with Maru?